Costa Rica, Central America -

-This trip is for teens who want to achieve Spanish fluency and make a real difference while having an unforgettable Central American summer travel adventure.
-To learn more, click on the Description tab below.
+Keep scrollling to learn more about this trip for teens who want to achieve Spanish fluency and make a real difference while having an unforgettable Central American summer travel adventure!

 Costa Rica // You Don't Want to Miss...

-Living in the mountains and low-lying coastal areas, they are sometimes referred to as “the hidden people.”
-The Bribri's isolation has allowed them to maintain their language, culture, and economy.
+Living in the mountains and low-lying coastal areas, the Bribri are sometimes referred to as “the hidden people.”
+Their isolation has allowed them to maintain unique language, culture, and economy.